-As part of our adoption policies, the Kitten Rescue adoption fee is $120 for a kitten or cat up to two years old, or $200 if you adopt a pair.
-Cats between two and 10 years old have a fee reduction of 50%, and we will waive the adoption fee for any cat over 10 years old.
-Our dog adoption fee is $200.
+The Kitten Rescue adoption fee is $150 for a kitten or cat up to 10 years old, and $100 for each additional kitten or cat to the same household ($250 if you adopt a pair).
+Cats above 10 years old have a fee reduction of 50%, for an adoption fee of $75 each.

 All of our cats have already been:

 If you adopt a kitten, depending on the kitten’s age, the FVRCP vaccine series may or may not be complete (as kitten vaccines are given 3–4 weeks apart up until the age of 14 weeks).
 If the vaccine series is not yet complete at the time of adoption, it will be the adopter’s responsibility to complete the series.

 Our adoption fees do not cover the average cost of our rescues.
 We always provide any necessary medical care for the cats and kittens we take in, such as surgery for injuries or congenital problems, x-rays, blood panels, fecal tests, and treatment for upper respiratory infections and viruses.
 Donations above and beyond the adoption fee are greatly appreciated and help us continue to rescue the cats and kittens most in need.